 Guest blogger Sandra Savell tells about the struggle to live with her mother in the throes of Alzheimer’s, believing she is being abused, the stress of the situation and the heartbreak of the lack of support she receives during this difficult time.
+Contact us online or call us at (919) 436-1871 to learn more about our services.

 By Sandra Savell, Author of “Dear Clueless: A Daughter’s Journey Through Alzheimer’s Caregiving”